-In 2014, prior to Ordinance 2015-01 which codifies the mandatory episode program described above, the Fairbanks North Star Borough established a voluntary program to further encourage, incentivize, and facilitate the voluntary cessation of the use of wood burning appliances (i.e., wood stoves, wood-fired hydronic heaters, wood-fired furnaces, fireplaces, fireplace inserts, masonry heaters or pellet fuel burning appliances) in the nonattainment area during air quality alerts.
+In 2014, prior to Ordinance 2015-01 which codifies the mandatory episode program described above, the Fairbanks North Star Borough established a voluntary burning curtailment program (VBCP).
+The VBCP was designed to encourage, incentivize, and facilitate the voluntary cessation of the use of wood burning appliances (i.e., wood stoves, wood-fired hydronic heaters, wood-fired furnaces, fireplaces, fireplace inserts, masonry heaters or pellet fuel burning appliances) in the nonattainment area during air quality episodes.
+It is recognized that it will be difficult or impossible for some households to participate in this program (e.g., those that heat solely with wood or for which wood is a necessary supplement during periods of cold weather).
+Therefore, this program was intended for households that were were able to use space heating alternatives with significantly lower PM2.5 emissions, including those fueled by gas, oil, electricity, propane or district heat.to further encourage, incentivize, and facilitate the voluntary cessation of the use of wood burning appliances (i.e., wood stoves, wood-fired hydronic heaters, wood-fired furnaces, fireplaces, fireplace inserts, masonry heaters or pellet fuel burning appliances) in the nonattainment area during air quality alerts.
 The Borough recognized that it will be difficult or impossible for some households to participate in this program (e.g., those that heat solely with wood or for which wood is a necessary supplement during periods of cold weather).
-Therefore, this program is designed and intended for households that are able to use space heating alternatives with significantly lower PM{2.5} emissions, including those fueled by gas, oil, electricity, propane or district heat, but not wood or pellet stoves or other wood burning appliances.
+Therefore, this program is designed and intended for households that are able to use space heating alternatives with significantly lower PM2.5 emissions, including those fueled by gas, oil, electricity, propane or district heat, but not wood or pellet stoves or other wood burning appliances.
+Then in 2017 the Borough repealed the VBCP in order to strengthen its burn cessation program by lowering the concentration where a burn cessation would be called.

-The Voluntary Burn Cessation Program (VBCP) consists of five separate components; an Alert System, Social Media, Public Awareness, Marketing, and Incentive program.
+The VBCP-consisted of five separate components; an Alert System, Social Media, Public Awareness, Marketing, and Incentive program.